Notification

 Current status: Closed

-The Canada Border Services Agency’s (CBSA) Assessment and Revenue Management (CARM) project is a major transformation initiative to modernize the CBSA’s systems and business processes used to assess and collect duties on imported goods.
+The CBSA Assessment and Revenue Management (CARM) project is a major initiative to modernize Canada Border Services Agency (CBSA) systems and business processes used to assess and collect duties on imported goods.

 CARM Release 0 and Release 1 were implemented in January and May 2021, respectively.
 In order to implement the remaining CARM functionality (scheduled for October 2023), the CBSA is proposing to make amendments to nine regulations made under the Customs Act and three regulations made under the Customs Tariff to: